The phase after your period is still part of the follicular phase, where your body prepares for ovulation by maturing follicles in the ovaries.

 Mood and Physical Changes After Your Period Ends

-Women report feeling mentally sharper and more motivated during this time.
-Skin may clear up due to hormonal effects on oil production.
-However, some might feel mild anxiety as estrogen fluctuates before settling near ovulation.
+Some people report feeling mentally sharper and more motivated during this time.
+Skin may also seem clearer for some, depending on individual hormone patterns and oil production.
+However, others might feel mild anxiety or headaches as hormones fluctuate before ovulation.

-Physically, muscles may feel stronger and recovery faster—ideal timing for ramping up workouts or tackling demanding tasks.
+Physically, muscles may feel stronger and recovery may feel easier for some people—making this a time when workouts or demanding tasks may feel more manageable.

 Cervical Mucus as a Fertility Indicator Post-Menstruation